-- -r <cylinders> or --requestsize=<cylinders> - specifies the number of cylinders to be processed in one formatting step.
+-r <cylinders> or --requestsize=<cylinders>

+specifies the number of cylinders to be processed in one formatting step.
 The value must be an integer in the range 1 - 255.
 The default is 10 cylinders.
 This parameter exploits any available PAV devices.
-Ideally, the number of cylinders matches the number of associated devices, counting the base device and all alias devices. - -b <block size> or --blocksize=<block size> specifies one of the following block sizes in bytes: 512, 1024, 2048, or 4096.
+Ideally, the number of cylinders matches the number of associated devices, counting the base device and all alias devices.

+-b <block_size> or --blocksize=<block_size>

+specifies one of the following block sizes in bytes: 512, 1024, 2048, or 4096.

-If you do not specify a value for the block size, you are prompted.
+For the quick and expand modes and for the --check option, you can omit the block size.
+Otherwise, you are prompted if you do not specify a value for the block size.
 You can then press Enter to accept 4096 or specify a different value.
 Tip: Set <block_size> as large as possible (ideally 4096); the net capacity of an ECKD DASD decreases for smaller block sizes.
 For example, a DASD formatted with a block size of 512 byte has only half of the net capacity of the same DASD formatted with a block size of 4096 byte.

 specifies the device node of the device to be formatted, for example, /dev/dasdzzz.
-See "DASD naming scheme" on page 115 for more details about device nodes).
+See "DASD naming scheme" on page 123 for more details about device nodes).

--d <disklayout> or --disk_layout=<disklayout>
+-d <disklayout> or --disk layout=<disklayout>